 Of important note, St. Charles is also a town of artists.
 St. Charles has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape St. Charles’s character.

-St. Charles is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, St. Charles doesn't have a public transportation system that people use for their commute.

 The percentage of adults in St. Charles who are college-educated is close to the national average for all communities of 21.84%: 17.31% of the adults in St. Charles have a bachelor's degree or advanced degree.